-Senate Bill 17 adds a new section in law to authorize (a) the metropolitan court and (b) a magistrate court to assess a new "law enforcement arrest fee" totaling \$100 against a person arrested on a bench warrant issued by the court.
+1978 which authorizes the metropolitan court to assess a "law enforcement arrest fee" totaling \$100 against a person arrested on a bench warrant issued by the court.
 However, if the individual arrested has more than one outstanding bench warrant when arrested, only one law enforcement arrest fee will be charged.
 The "law enforcement arrest fee" shall be transferred to the law enforcement agency responsible for serving the bench warrant.